jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 For example, if you take Mary Jane hostage, your Main Character will gain **Pounce** while it's in  your front row.
 (It doesn't have to be protecting anyone.)

 When that Main character gets stunned or leaves play, turn the Secret Hideout face down and set the **Hostage** aside.
 (It doesn't go back to your Hostage pile.)
 Similarly, if an effect turns the Secret Hideout face down, set the **Hostage** aside.
-Once the **Hostage** card is no longer benea
+Once the **Hostage** card is no longer beneath the Secret Hideout it also stops granting its Keyword Power.

+It's possible for the same Main Character to have multiple Hostages (one for each Secret Hideout you play while you have that Main Character).

+Note: A **Hostage** is never actually in play.
+It's either in a Hostage pile, beneath a Secret Hideout, or set aside (after leaving a Secret Hideout).

 # Sentry
 Set: The Utopia Battles